 It is no longer necessary to spend massive funds and resources to obtain the data you need.
 As you can see, the number and variety of online tools has reduced the cost of the process and made it available to all kinds of businesses.

 Understand Your Competitors

-This is another market research “tool” that deserves to be emphasized separately.
+This is another “tool” that deserves to be differed from all market research opportunities.
 Scrutinizing competitors can show you which strategies work and which ones fail.
 If you don’t have your own client base, you can explore one of your business rivals and gain worthwhile insights.
 What’s more, the information you receive will enable you to shape your product’s identity so that it will show up and be differentiated from its equivalents.

 While collecting market information, it’s important to record any market opportunities you stumble upon or arrive at so as not to lose the thread.

 Define Your Target Audience

 According to the 2017 High Growth Study, about 34% of high-growth companies examine their target audience on a quarterly or more frequent basis.
 This gives them the opportunity to multiply their profits and expand their spheres of influence.
 These stats prove that the most central subject in your business is your customer – and that the more you know about them, the more chances you have of hitting the big time.